-Jessica Damouni is a Lebanese/Palestinian-Australian/American actress and writer.
-Born and raised in Perth, Western Australia, she moved to New York alone at the age of 17 to study acting at The Lee Strasberg Institute of Theatre and Film.
-After graduating from Strasberg, Jessica completed through to Advanced Studies Improv at the Upright Citizen’s Brigade NY and performed improv around the city with the group Drunk Orphan Comedy.
+Jessica began her training at 17 in New York at The Lee Strasberg Institute of Theatre and Film.
+After graduating from Strasberg, she completed through to Advanced Studies Improv at UCB NY and performed improv around the city with various improv groups.

-She later wrote and performed on the sketch comedy group Terms Of Service, creating 30 minute sketch comedy episodes that aired on MNN and BRIC every month for two years.
+She later wrote and performed with the sketch comedy group Terms Of Service, creating 30 minute sketch comedy episodes that aired on MNN and BRIC monthly for two years.
 The group performed live sketch comedy at festivals all over the country, including Hell Yes Fest and Chicago Sketch Fest.